knative/docs/eventing/samples/event-flow/README.md

-# Sample: Binding running services to an IoT core (PubSub)
+# Sample: Binding running services to an IoT core

+This sample shows how to bind a running service to an IoT core using PubSub as the event source.

-> For the ease of the demo, a few variables here are hard-coded.
+> For the ease of the demonstration, a few variables here are hard-coded.

 ## Setup